 Everyone knows the damage plastic does to the environment.
 It is common to notice that companies who produce containers but support this movement have improved sales.

 Tell stories of the movement you support- this will automatically drive engagement as people that care about that movement will choose you rather than competitors.
-You can drive community engagement on the movement by creating mail content that resonates with your audience.
-With attractive Call to actions (CTAs), you keep the conversation going and your brand top of mind of your audience.
+You can drive community engagement in the movement by creating mail content that resonates with your audience.
+With attractive Call to action (CTAs), you keep the conversation going and your brand top of mind of your audience.

 Brand loyalty isn’t dead, but blind loyalty is rare- This quote by Next scoop, holds so much water today

 Asides from solving a problem, what is your emotional appeal?